Agents API

 transcript().info("here is some custom info")

-You can pass arbitrary JSON serialisable objects to info().
+Strings passed to info() will be rendered as markdown.
+In addition to strings you can also pass arbitrary JSON serialisable objects to info().

 Grouping with Steps